-It is basically a non-unit form of protection in the power system.
-It is economical and offers technical benefits.
-Unlike the phase, neutral overcurrent protection the key advantage of distance relay protection is that the fault coverage of the protected circuit is virtually independent of source impedance variations.
+Distance protection is basically a non-unit form of protection in the power system that protects a transmission line by sensing and comparing the impedance to a set impedance value of the line.
+It is economical and has technical benefits.
+Unlike the phase, neutral overcurrent protection the main advantage of distance relay protection is that the fault coverage of the protected circuit does not depend on the source impedance variations.

 Table of Contents